eyolfson/eyl-irc/README.md

-# IRC Client
+# eyl IRC

 A primitive form of communication.

 ## Design

 We target the Wayland protocol.
 Therefore, this software only runs on modern Linux distributions.
 Everything is a work in progress.
+Codename: Hail.

 ## Requirements